Diegorivera1110/Tech-Blog/README.md

 # The Tech Blog

   ## Description
   This project is a CMS-style blog site where the tech community can write and contribute to other posts.
 The user is required to signup in order to use.
-This project was created following the MVC paradigm and is deployed through heroku. (https://murmuring-waters-07175.herokuapp.com/)
+This project was created following the MVC paradigm and is deployed through Heroku. (https://murmuring-waters-07175.herokuapp.com/)

   ## Table of Contents
   - [Installation](#installation)